kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-importing-data.md

     entity-id=['song-8'] [1365548282382] info:metadata
         {"song_name": "song name-8", "artist_name": "artist-1", "album_name": "album-1", "genre": "genre5.0", "tempo": 140, "duration": 180}

-*  Use the `kiji scan` command to verify the users table import was successful:
+*  Use the `kiji scan` command to verify that the import of the `users` table was successful:

 <div class="userinput">
 {% highlight bash %}